nkabbara/nkabbara.github.io/now.md

 Why have I decided to make my life temporarily miserable?
 I saw [videos comparing](https://www.youtube.com/watch?v=eNeYmr48JUM) qwerty with [modern layouts](https://www.youtube.com/watch?v=DKQ4pOoFh5I) and I was shocked at how much wrist and finger movement is involved with qwerty.
 It's an experiment to see how a new layout will affect my typing experience and my interaction with my computers.

 I'm typing daily on Monkeytype for at least 15 minutes working my way from English 200 to English 10K.
 I'll stop this when I can average 80wpm at 98% accuracy for the last 10 uninterrupted lessons.
 I have symbols and numbers turned on.
 I move up a level when I can finish a language setting at 40wpm/98% for average of last 10 successful sessions.
+Whenever I get bored of Monkeytype, I switch do [burst-type](https://www.burst-type.pro/)

 <img src="assets/keyboard-voyager.JPG" alt="Voyager Keyboard">